sybrew/the-seo-framework/readme.txt

 **For developers, about titles ETA July 2018:**

-* In the next major release, we're going to change how we handle them.
+* In the next major release, we're going to change how we handle titles.
 * This change won't affect users directly.
 But it will allow us to manipulate the titles better.
 * For more information, [view and subscribe to issue 202](https://github.com/sybrew/the-seo-framework/issues/202).